chad-syntax/agentsmith/README.md

 - **GitHub Integration**: GitHub App with Octokit
 - **Testing**: Jest with TypeScript support
 - **Deployment**: Vercel-ready with Supabase integration
+- **SDK**: Agentsmith SDK (TypeScript & Python)

+## SDK

+The Agentsmith SDK allows you to easily integrate your AI agents into your applications.
+For detailed SDK documentation and usage examples, please refer to our [SDK Documentation](sdk/README.md).

 ## Documentation